bear-jordan/ngo-impact-modeling/README.md

-# Voter Analysis: Are NGOs Able to Increase Voter Turnout?
+# Are NGOs Able to Increase Voter Turnout?

 ## Table of Contents